COSC-499-W2023/year-long-project-team-6/docs/weekly logs/Weekly_logs_Yiqi Xu/Individual_Log_Yiqi Xu.md

 * Update progress bar

 ## Self reflection
 This week, I successfully completed all my scheduled tasks, including holding a crucial meeting, updated several functions and routers in the backend.
+I was working on modifing the functions of aws.

 ## ScreenShot of peer evaluation
 ![Peer Evaluation](T2_w11_img/PeerEval.png)